Line 6 Finch West: Rolling stock

-The fleet for the line will consist of 17 Alstom Citadis Spirit light rail vehicles.
-The vehicles are 48 m long, with a seating capacity of 120 and a maximum capacity of 292 passengers.
-Each LRV will have four wheelchair positions.
-There will be no designated areas for strollers, but these could be parked at locations with fold-up seats.
+The fleet for the line will consist of 18 Alstom Citadis Spirit light rail vehicles.
+The vehicles are 48 m long, with a seating capacity of 120 passengers and a maximum capacity of 292.
+Each LRV will have four wheelchair positions and bicycle racks for two bicycles.
+There will be no designated areas for strollers or other large objects with wheels, but these could be parked at locations with fold-up seats.
 Each vehicle weighs 81 tonne.

-The trains were ordered in May 2017 by Metrolinx, as part of a joint order of 121 trains for Hurontario LRT and Finch West, at cost of $528 million.
+The trains were ordered in May 2017 by Metrolinx, as part of a joint order of 121 trains for the Hurontario LRT in neighbouring Mississauga and the Finch West LRT, at cost of $528 million.
 The trains are being built at an Alstom plant in Brampton.
 The first vehicle was assembled in September 2020 and arrived from Alstom at the MSF in two sections on July 28 and 29, 2021.
 The second LRV arrived in two sections on November 12, 2021.
 A third vehicle arrived in 2022.
 After joining the two delivered sections, the vehicles are run around the MSF yard initially at 5 kph, then each vehicle is tested by running it around the yard for 600 km without a defect occurring.

-The same type of vehicles will be used for the Hurontario LRT in neighbouring Mississauga.
+The same type of vehicles will be used for the Hurontario LRT.
 The line was originally supposed to use the same Bombardier Flexity Freedom trains planned for Line 5 Eglinton; however, this order was cancelled by Metrolinx following delivery delays by Bombardier.